 If you have a slow cooker, you probably know that many slow cooker recipes with meat in them require the meat to be cooked on a stove top before it is slow cooked.
 A multicooker has settings for browning and sauteing, so the entire recipe is made from start to finish in it.
 This means less mess and less dishes to wash.
 Plus, some slow cooker recipes can actually be pressured cooked instead, meaning meals are ready to eat in minutes rather than hours.
 Faster, more efficient cooking for the big win!

 Maybe now you can appreciate why I converted the chai spiced apple butter recipe to an Instant Pot recipe.

 You all should seriously consider adding one to your Black Friday shopping list or your Christmas wish list.
-The other thing you should consider adding to that list is the Stock the Crock cookbook!
+The other thing you should consider adding to that list is the !

 According to the New York Times, the author’s Fix-It and Forget-It books have sold more copies in the US than the combined works of popular Food Network hosts Ina Garten, Giada De Laurentis, and Jamie Oliver.
 That’s pretty amazing!

 In Stock the Crock (Oxmoor House, September 2017, $21.99), she compiles 100 delicious, tried-and-true recipes.
 PLUS, 200 easy-to-follow variations for any dietary preferences (gluten-free, paleo, vegan, etc.).
 In addition to the Chai Spiced Apple Butter, I want to make her Cheesy Mushroom Risotto, Easy Lasagna with Beef, and Pecan Squares.

 I like to give pros and cons when I perform cookbook reviews, but in all honesty, I can’t find anything negative about the book!

 - The soft covered cookbook is well bound and reasonably priced.